Katana Zero: Release

 Katana Zero made its first public appearance at PAX West in Seattle in September 2015.
 Adult Swim Games obtained the publication rights, and a teaser trailer was released in December.
 The game was scheduled for a late 2016 release, but it was delayed to 2017 and eventually to March 2019.
 Stander announced he had "amicably parted ways" with Adult Swim in December 2018, and revealed Devolver Digital had acquired the publication rights the following month.
 Devolver helped Stander localize the game, translating it to ten languages.
 Stander was impressed by Devolver's software testing process for catching bugs he did not notice.

 Katana Zero was released on April 18, 2019, as a downloadable game on GOG.com, Humble Bundle, Nintendo eShop, and Steam.
 The Switch version was temporarily banned in Australia after it was refused classification by the International Age Rating Coalition, due to its depiction of graphic violence and drug use.
 Devolver Digital resubmitted the game to the Australian Classification Board, which cleared it for a May release with an R18+ rating.

+A physical release for Katana Zero on Nintendo Switch was announced to be distributed by Limited Run Games in July 2020, with pre-orders then scheduled to open that November.
+As of January 2026, it has not been released.